yunks128/slim-doc-generator/README.md

 # SLIM Documentation Generator

-A powerful tool that automatically generates comprehensive documentation sites for software projects using the SLIM docsite template and AI enhancement.
+A tool that automatically generates comprehensive documentation sites for software projects using the SLIM docsite template and AI enhancement.

 ## Features